 Immediately following consummation of the Obagi and Milk Business Combinations, (i) Holdco Purchaser contributed its equity interest in (a) Milk to Waldencast LP in exchange for limited partnership units in Waldencast LP and (b) Obagi Holdco 2 Limited, a limited company incorporated under the laws of Jersey ("Holdco 2") and an indirect subsidiary of Waldencast plc, in exchange for limited partnership units in Waldencast LP.
-The combined company is organized in an "Up-C" structure, in which the equity interests of Obagi and Milk through Waldencast LP and Holdco Purchaser.
+The combined company is organized in an "Up-C" structure, in which the equity interests of Obagi and Milk are held by Waldencast LP.
+The Company in turn holds its interests in Obagi and Milk through Waldencast LP and Holdco Purchaser.